Disclaimer

 - Ensures data consistency and governance through well-defined schemas.

-- Typically follows a layered architecture (as relational tables in databases):
+- Typically follows a layered architecture (see the deep dive) :

-- 1️⃣ Staging layer: where raw data structured lands after extraction, often minimally transformed.
+- 1️⃣ Staging layer: where structured raw data lands here after extraction, often with minimal transformation.

-- 2️⃣ DWH layer (or core): where structured data is cleansed, standardized, and modelized into a normalized model (3nF-ish or Data Vault) aligned with business domains.
+- 2️⃣ DWH layer (or core): where structured data is cleansed, standardized, and modelized into a normalized model aligned with business domains.

-- 3️⃣ Data Mart layer (or presentation): where structured data is reshaped into denormalized, domain-specific views for consumption by reporting tools or dashboards.
+- 3️⃣ Data Mart layer (or presentation): where structured data is reshaped into denormalized views tailored for consumption by reporting tools or dashboards.

 Challenges